Overview

 providing investment advisory services to separately managed accounts.
 The Firm does not charge

 performance-based fees for investment advisory accounts.
-The specific method of fee calculation and
+The specific management fee rate,

-or Investment Management Agreement (“IMA”) between Belle Haven and the client, or the client’s
+Agreement or Investment Management Agreement (“IMA”) between Belle Haven and the client, or

 The fee schedule is as follows: